moigagoo/climate/README.md

 # Climate

 **Climate** is a library to create CLIs.
-It's your CLI mate.
-Got it?
+It's your CLI mate 😜

-Climate won't (yet) do too much fancy stuff for you, like generating help messages or checking incoming arguments.

-On the other hand, it allows you to think in high-level abstractions like commands and subcommands instead of parsers and tokens.
-That's a lot already, I'm telling you.
+It allows you to think in high-level abstractions like commands and subcommands instead of parsers and tokens.

 # Installation